kiboschool/course-c4s-writing/src/communicating-for-success/revising-editing-proofreading/proofreading.md

 🧠 **Mindsets**

-- View proofreading as a learning process, the more your proofread the easier it will be you to notice the mistakes you frequently make.
+- View proofreading as a learning process, the more your proofread the easier it will be for you to notice the mistakes you frequently make.
 - Don’t feel bad about finding mistakes.
 - Use a systematic approach when searching for errors, it will make the process more effective.